dgreene1/environment-enforcer/README.md

-# environment-enforcer
+# Environment Enforcer
-When you want your code to work in every environment, call on the Environment Enforcer.
+_"When you want your code to work in every environment, call on the Environment Enforcer."_